auto3t/docs/mkdocs/docs/tv/introduction.md

 # TV Shows

 TV Show metadata is provided through [tvmaze.com](https://www.tvmaze.com/).
-Please contribute to this excelent free database.
+Please contribute to this excellent free database.

-The Show list page, gives a list of all TV shows tracked.
+The Show list page gives a list of all TV shows tracked.

 From there you can: